AVKorotkov/curl-mailer/README.md

 # cURL Mailer

-Bash script to send email messages using cURL.
+cURL Mailer is a Bash function to send email message using cURL.

+## Requirements

+cURL and any recent versions of GNU Bash, GNU sed, GNU Grep.